phiresky/deep-intellisense/README.md

 Should work on all kinds of code, but it needs at least ~50MB of code in the target language (more depending on syntax complexity) to be able to learn the syntax.

-So far I've only tried it with TypesScript + React code.
-This is a pretty hard combination due to at least three different contexts with completely different rules (normal JS, TS Types, and JSX).
+So far I've only tried it with [TypeScript](http://typescriptlang.org) + React code.
+This is a pretty hard combination due to at least three different mixed syntax contexts with completely different rules (normal JS, TS Types, and ["HTML"](https://reactjs.org/docs/introducing-jsx.html)).

 As is, this isn't good enough to be useful, but it shows that this kind of thing allows completions that would be hard to get otherwise.
 For example